mfdz/gtfs-hub/README.md

 If yes, they are

 * downloaded,
+* quality checked via google's transitfeed feedvalidator (exception is, for performance reasons, the DELFI GTFS feed)
 * optionally enhanced with shapes using OSM data and the pfaedle tool
-* quality checked via google's transitfeed feedvalidator
 * optionally transformed with onebusaway transformer tool (fed with a feed specific rule file)
-* and optionally merged into larger aggregated GTFS feeds
+* and optionally merged into larger aggregated GTFS feeds or filtered to a regional subset

 ### Updating and preparing OSM data
 Before GFTS data is updated, the OSM data which is used to generate GFTFS shapes is updated.
-To avoid daily downloading large pbf datasets (GTFS-Hub downloads DACH (Germany, Austria, Switzerland) and Alsace (France)) from scratch, we only download the original datases once and update these afterwards via pyosmium and prepares some region clipped extracts (namely Baden-Württemberg including a buffer of some kilometers around the border).
+To avoid daily downloading large pbf datasets (GTFS-Hub uses DACH (Germany, Austria, Switzerland) and Alsace (France)) from scratch, we only download the original datases once and update these afterwards via pyosmium and prepares some region clipped extracts (namely Baden-Wuerttemberg including a buffer of some kilometers around the border).

 As this extract will serve as input to OpenTripPlanner as well, we do some additionally data processing on it to enhance some infos, e.g.